svn-all-fast-export/svn2git/README.md

 ```

 Creates a rule that matches paths by `REGEX` and applies some `PARAMETERS` to them.
 Matching groups can be created, and the values used in the parameters.
+You need to make sure the regex matching a SVN directory path matches also the end slash (e.g. `./`) otherwise Git fast-import will crash with an `fatal: Empty path component found in input` errors.
+For example, the rule `/project/trunk/.*/myFolder`, should become `/project/trunk/.*/myFolder/`.

 `PARAMETERS` is any number of: